Aretha Franklin: 1980–2007: Arista years

 That same year, Franklin received global praise after her 1998 Grammy Awards performance.
 She had initially been asked to perform in honor of the 1980 film The Blues Brothers, in which she appeared with Dan Aykroyd and John Belushi.
 That evening, after the show had already begun, another performer, opera tenor Luciano Pavarotti became too ill to perform the aria "Nessun dorma" as planned.
 The show's producers, desperate to fill the time slot, approached Franklin with their dilemma.
 She was a friend of Pavarotti and had sung the aria two nights prior at the annual MusiCares event.
 She asked to hear Pavarotti's rehearsal recording, and after listening, agreed that she could sing it in the tenor range that the orchestra was prepared to play in.
-Over one billion people worldwide saw the performance, and she received an immediate standing ovation.
+More than one billion people worldwide saw the performance, and she received an immediate standing ovation.

 She would go on to record the selection and perform it live several more times in the years to come.
 The last time she sang the aria live was for Pope Francis at the World Meeting of Families in Philadelphia in September 2015.
 A small boy was so touched by her performance that he came onto the stage and embraced her while Franklin was still singing.

 Her final Arista album, So Damn Happy, was released in 2003 and featured the Grammy-winning song "Wonderful".
 In 2004, Franklin announced that she was leaving Arista after more than 20 years with the label.

 To complete her Arista obligations, Franklin issued the duets compilation album Jewels in the Crown: All-Star Duets with the Queen in 2007.
 In February 2006, she performed "The Star-Spangled Banner" with Aaron Neville and Dr. John for Super Bowl XL, held in her hometown of Detroit.

-In 2007, Franklin would perform America the Beautiful at WrestleMania 23, 20 years since her performance at WrestleMania 3, where she was specfically chosen to reflect the events "all grown up" theme and tagline.
+In 2007, Franklin would perform America the Beautiful at WrestleMania 23, 20 years since her performance at WrestleMania 3, where she was specifically chosen to reflect the events "all grown up" theme and tagline.